-Director Tate Taylor's female-fueled The Girl on the Train rumbled out of the station at the North American box office, where it earned $9.4 million Friday from 3,144 theaters for a projected $26.7 million debut, more than enough to win the weekend ahead of embattled filmmaker Nate Parker's The Birth of a Nation, according to early returns.
+Director Tate Taylor's female-fueled The Girl on the Train rumbled out of the station at the North American box office, where it earned $9.4 million Friday from 3,144 theaters for projected $26.7 million debut, easily enough to win the weekend ahead of embattled filmmakers' Nate Parker's The Birth of a Nation, according to early returns.

-The overall box office will take a small hit because of Hurricane Matthew in the southeastern U.S., although south Florida, including Miami, was spared the brunt of the storm.
-Box-office observers estimate revenue could be down 2 percent because of theater closures in Jacksonville, Fla., Georgia and the Carolinas.
+The overall box office will take a small hit because of Hurricane Matthew in the southeastern United States, although south Florida, including Miami, were spared the brunt of the storm.
+Box-office observers estimate revenue could be down 2 percent percent because of theater closures in Jacksonville, Fla., Georgia and the Carolinas.

-Girl on the Train, an adaptation of British author Paula Hawkins' hit novel and starring Emily Blunt, was produced by Steven Spielberg's DreamWorks and distributed by Universal.
-The story centers on a woman who thinks she witnesses a murder while riding on the train, but because of her troubled past and problems with alcohol, doesn't know if she can trust what she believes she's seen.
+Girl on the Train, an adaptation of British author Paula Hawkins' hit novel starring Emily Blunt, was produced by Steven Spielberg's DreamWorks and distributed by Universal.
+The story centers on a woman who thinks she witnesses a murder while riding on the train but because of her troubled past and problems with alcohol doesn't know if she can trust what she believes she's seen.

-Hawkins says she doesn't feel her novel is similar to Gillian Flynn's dark mystery Gone Girl, but plenty of moviegoers are comparing the two films.
-At this pace, Girl on the Train won't match the debut of 2014's Gone Girl ($37 million), although both received similar CinemaScores.
-Girl on the Train received a B-, while Gone Girl notched a B.
+Hawkins says she doesn't feel her novel is similar to Gillian Flynn's dark mystery Gone Girl, but plenty of people are comparing the two films.
+At this pace, Girl on the Train won't match the debut of Gone Girl ($37 million), although both received similar CinemaSocres.
+Girl on the Train received a B-; Gone Girl, a B.

-Birth of a Nation, Parker's directorial debut, hoped to cross at least $10 million in its debut after becoming the darling of the Sundance Film Festival in January, where a fierce bidding war resulted in a record $17.5 million sale to Fox Searchlight.
-Instead, the movie grossed $2.6 million Friday from 2,105 theaters for a sixth-place finish and projected $7.5 million weekend, despite strong reviews and and A CinemaScore.
+Birth of a Nation, Parker's directorial debut, hoped to cross at least $10 million in its debut after transforming into the darling of the 2016 Sundance Film Festival, where a fierce bidding war resulted in a record $17.5 million sale to Fox Searchlight.
+Instead, the movie may only earn $7 million-$8 million from 2,105 theaters for a sixth-place finish, despite strong reviews and and A CinemaScore.

-Just days after Parker made new comments about the incident in interviews, it was revealed that the accuser committed suicide in 2012.
+Just days after Parker made new comments about the incident in a couple of interviews, it was revealed that the accuser committed suicide in 2012.

-Birth of a Nation boasts a large footprint for an indie film and is one of the widest releases ever for Searchlight, and intended play to all audiences.
-On Friday, the majority of the audience was African-American (60 percent).
+Birth of a Nation boasts a large footprint for an indie film and is one of the widest releases ever for Searchlight.
 In addition to directing, Parker stars opposite Armie Hammer, Aja Naomi King, Jackie Earle Haley, Penelope Ann Miller and Gabrielle Union.

 Comps are difficult.
 The Oscar-winning 12 Years a Slave, likewise from Searchlight, first opened in select theaters and then expanded as awards buzz built.

-This past summer, Free State of Jones, based on the true story of a soldier (played by Matthew McConaughey) who rebelled against the Confederacy and married a former slave, opened to $6.5 million from 2,815 theaters on its way to earning a dismal $20.8 million.
+This past summer, Free State of Jones, based on the true story of a soldier played by Matthew McConaughey who rebelled against the Confederacy, married a former slave, opened to $6.5 million from 2,815 theaters on its way to earning a dismal $20.8 million.

 This weekend's third new nationwide offering is YA comedy Middle School: The Worst Years of My Life, from CBS Films and Participant Media and distributed by Lionsgate.

-Middle School, based on the 2011 novel of the same name by James Patterson and Chris Tebbetts, is projected to open to $7 million from 2,822 theaters.
-The kid-friendly movie, which earned an A- CinemaScore, was directed by Steve Carr and stars Griffin Gluck, Lauren Graham, Rob Riggle, Retta, Thomas Barbusca, Andy Daly and Adam Pally.
+Middle School, based on the 2011 novel of the same name by James Patterson and Chris Tebbetts, is projected to open to a projected $7 million from 2,822 theaters.
+The kid-friendly movie, earning an A- CinemaScore, was directed by Steve Carr and stars Griffin Gluck, Lauren Graham, Rob Riggle, Retta, Thomas Barbusca, Andy Daly and Adam Pally.